 This associated project funded by the World Bank also focuses on sediment issues in the Vakhsh River basin.
 In this project, catchment geomorphic characteristics and land uses are assessed and are correlated with the results of the riverine sediment analysis.
 MSRI produced a high-resolution (10 m) land use map of the area, which facilitates comparison and interconnections with areas that are susceptible to soil erosion.
 The field geomorphologic assessment identified areas of very active erosion, including gullies, landslides, and debris flows within portions of the catchment.
 In addition, MSRI produced a Snow Persistent Index map that provides information on the extent of snow cover in the catchment and the timing of snowmelt, a key factor in the seasonality of sedimentation.
 In parallel, geology and hydrology data were compiled and collected.
 All these results contributed to the interim World Bank report in 2020 and constitute an important dataset to assess sedimentation rates in the Vakhsh River system.

 Crop Yield Forecasting using Remote Sensing in Tajikistan

 A series of field surveys were conducted to collect data to identify land use structures for the 2019-2020 agriculture season in three pilot districts of Tajikistan.
 This information was used to test and validate various classification methods to delineate agricultural lands from other land cover classes.
-To develop a method for crop yield forecasting, yield statistics from individual fields and district levels were collected and these will be used to estimate yields of three main cultivated crops in the pilot districts.
+To develop a method for crop yield forecasting, yield statistics from individual fields and district levels were collected and these were used to estimate yields of three main cultivated crops in pilot districts.
 A tool is being developed to automate the process of downloading and preprocessing satellite data, land use classification, and agricultural land delineation.
 Also, as part of capacity building, training on collecting field data using tablet applications was conducted for Ministry of Agriculture field teams.